Homo Deus - A Brief History of Tomorrow

 These are the ideas of delusional trans-humanists who think they will be able to use their money to turn science fiction ideas into reality and buy immortality.

 I give him one star for two reasons: his ideas on inter-subjective reality are actually quite powerful if applied judiciously.
-Also, there's a killer sentence: the line …
+Also, there's a killer sentence: …

 Review of 'Homo Deus - A Brief History of Tomorrow' on 'Goodreads'